candlepin/candlepin.github.io/docs/subscription-manager/debug_http_traffic.md

 ### SUBMAN_DEBUG_PRINT_RESPONSE

-When this environment variable is set, then response from Candlepin server is printed
+When this environment variable is set, all responses from the Candlepin server are printed:

 ```
 [root@localhost ~]# subscription-manager version